ITP-xStory/p5js-shaders/docs/why-use-shaders.md

 If you've ever used [**loadPixels()**](https://p5js.org/reference/#/p5/loadPixels), [**set()**](https://p5js.org/reference/#/p5/set), and [**updatePixels()**](https://p5js.org/reference/#/p5/updatePixels) and done even simple pixel-by-pixel math in p5.js then you're aware of the limitations of working in that way.

-Below is an example comparing the same operation (distance from mouse) to change pixel color values, first using loadPixels in p5 and then using a shader loaded in p5.
+Below is an example comparing the same operation (distance from mouse) to change the brightness of pixels in an image, first using loadPixels in p5 and then using a shader loaded in p5.
 Click the buttons in the top left of the sketch to see the difference in performance.
+Look at those kittens.
+They deserve better than loadPixels.

 <div class="glitch-embed-wrap" style="height: 420px; width: 100%;">
   <iframe